wsdh500/roadtrain/README.md

 Installing the OpenCV bindings will also install Numpy.

-Finally, download *munching-squares_1920x1080.mp4* from the shared Google Drive folder into the working directory.
+Finally, download the videos folder from the shared Google Drive folder into the working directory.

 You should now be able to run the demo.